-Four observed mean consumption rates for the high-rate consumer group were found to be greater than the national 97.5th value.
-This was for domestic fruit, beef, sheep meat and eggs.
+Three observed mean consumption rates for the high-rate consumer group were found to be greater than the national 97.5th value.
+This was for domestic fruit, beef and sheep meat.
 The high domestic fruit consumption is attributed to a large amount of apples that were consumed and also used to make cider for the individuals'